docker-archive/classicswarm/docs/plan-for-production.md

 service becomes unavailable, this can prevent certain cluster operations.
 For example, without a working discovery service, operations such as adding new nodes to the cluster and making queries against the cluster configuration fail.
-This is not acceptable in business critical production environments.
+This is not acceptable in business-critical production environments.

 Swarm supports four backend discovery services: